Jinstronda/night-writer/README.md

 ## 🛠️ Troubleshooting

-### Common Issues
+### Standalone Executable Issues

 #### "No terminal windows found"
-- Ensure you have a terminal open (PowerShell, CMD, etc.)
+- Ensure you have a terminal open (PowerShell, CMD, Windows Terminal, etc.)
+- Click "REFRESH WINDOWS" button to scan again
-- Try running as administrator
+- Try running the exe as administrator

+#### "Application won't start"
-- Check Windows permissions
+- Check Windows permissions - exe needs access to clipboard and window management
+- Some antivirus software may block the executable (false positive)
+- Try moving the exe to a different folder

+#### "Tasks file not found"
+- Ensure `tasks.txt` is in the same folder as the exe
+- Edit `tasks.txt` with your own tasks in JSON format

+### General Issues

 #### "Rate limit not detected"
 - Verify the terminal content is visible